 News Mohamed H. Mohamed charged with forcibly touching women on the No. 7 train in Queens Mohamed H. Mohamed was charged with forcibly touching two women, including a teen, on the No. 7 train in Queens, police say.
 Photo Credit: Diana Colapietro By Alison Fox email@example.com @AlisonFox Updated May 19, 2016 3:28 PM Print Share fbShare Tweet Email A Queens man was charged with pressing himself up against two different women, including a teen, while riding the No. 7 train in Queens, police said Thursday.
 Mohamed H. Mohamed, 64, was charged with several offenses, including forcible touching and third-degree sexual abuse.
 A plainclothes anti-crime officer, Gregory Perpall, first noticed Mohamed pressed up against a 36-year-old woman at about 4:20 p.m.
 Wednesday, police said.
 As the train pulled into the 52nd Street station in Woodside, Mohamed allegedly turned away from her and instead pressed against a 15-year-old girl.
 He continued to push up against her until she stepped away, police said, before turning back to the first victim.
 She then pulled away too, and he once again turned to the teen, police said.
 The train pulled into the 74th Street station and Perpall, who was riding with his partner, Jaipaul Ramdat, told Mohamed he was an officer, pulled him off the train and arrested him, police said.
 Mohamed, of Astoria, was awaiting arraignment Thursday and attorney information for him was not immediately available.
 By Alison Fox firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.